joedooley/sportport-active/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 4.5.7 =
+* Update: LazyLoad 2.0.3

+= 4.5.6 =
+* Fix: Don't display Retina information for a media that is not an image.

 = 4.5.5 =
 * Update: LazyLoad 2.0.0